gkossakowski/gkossakowski.github.io/content/posts/2020-08-17---Notes-from-The-Great-Influenza.md

 Political administration was covering up the early indications of the epidemic to keep the public calm.
 The goal was to avoid disrupting the support for America's participation in the war.
 All events and missteps described in the book reveal pandemic response's basic truism: you can either do too little or too much.
 Never just right.

 However, doing too much requires the public's cooperation, which hinges on thorough, honest communication.
 The US administration did just the opposite.
 It went as far as creating a misinformation campaign - fabricating a rosy picture within the country.
 When facts on the ground disagreed with the campaign, plain censorship would kick in.
-The next step is people realizing people are dying but (censored) media and political leaders whitewashing the reality.
+The virus spreads people are dying but (censored) media and political leaders are whitewashing the reality and lies are increasingly clear.
 And then next step that everyone loses trust, panics, and society disintegrates.
 People stop caring for each other out of fear of the unknown.
 Lincon said it the best:

 > A leader must make whatever horror exists concrete.
 Only then will people be able to break it apart.